PranavNag2005/Agile-mgmt-dashboard/README.md

 # Agile-mgmt-dashboard
-This project is done for completion of the Infosys Springboard Internship

 A centralized platform built to support Agile teams in managing projects, tracking tasks, and visualizing performance with clarity, automation, and role-based control.